StayFrosty/mikrotik/editors/Sublime/README.md

-Sublime Text 2 RouterOS Scripts Highlight Syntax
+Sublime Text RouterOS Scripts Syntax Highlighting
 ================================================

+For SublimeText2:
-Copy "RouterOS.tmLanguage" to "~/Library/Application Support/Sublime Text 2/Packages/User" folder.
+Copy "RouterOS.tmLanguage" to your SublimeText Packages/User folder.

+For SublimeText3:
+Copy RouterOS.sublime-package to your SublimeText Packages folder.